 Because Active Release Techniques are very focused on individual structures they are similar to aggressive exercise in that the treatment can initially be uncomfortable.
 After ART sessions we usually provide ultrasound treatment of the affected area to reduce inflammation and promote healing.

 Active Release Techniques can benefit anyone.
 From injuries in the heat of competition to slowly accumulating aches, pains and tingling years in the making, Active Release Technique is a fast, non-invasive and effective healing approach for many soft tissue injuries.

-- Dr. Grant Stowell, DC
+– Frisco chiropractor Dr. Grant Stowell, DC

-Wellness Care Chiropractic Frisco TX
+Frisco Wellness Care Chiropractor in Frisco TX